ChaoMa0459/ReactProject/README.md

 - create-react-app react-web
 - cd react-web
 - npm install -S XXX(all the packages needed)
+- // setup intellij
+- In Preferences, search for “javascript” and change language version to “React JSX”
+- In Preferences, Javascript, Punctuation, choose Don't use  semicolon to terminate statements
 - npm start
 - Then the website will be shown in the default browser.